 At all times, you are accompanied by a qualified White Desert Field Guide who has planned the route in advance, carries GPS, compass, Sat phone, VHF radio, medical supplies and is fully briefed in emergency procedures.
-White Desert guides are all aware of any ASMAs in the area and are careful to avoid trekking through them, or in any way disrupting scientific experiments.
+White Desert guides are all aware of the Antarctic Specially Managed Areas (ASMA) around the Schirmacher Oasis and are careful to avoid trekking through them, or in any way disrupting scientific experiments.

 Obtaining permission to fly your own drone in Antarctica is extremely complicated and only possible for commercial outfits.
+Due to Antarctic regulations, there is no drone flying allowed at the South Pole or the Emperor Penguin colony.

 During extreme weather you may not be able to venture outside the camp.
 Our staff will liaise with you to ensure you are safe and comfortable at all times, as well as provide in-camp entertainment.
 This may be in the form of a presentation by one of our guides, either about a facet of Antarctica or one of their ground-breaking expeditions, or perhaps a movie night.
-There are also a number of books and board games available in the communal tents.
+There are also a number of books and board games available in the communal pods.